team-eats/team-eats/documentation/notesForRuss.md

 --**BUSINESS PROFILE IDEAS**--

-Once business owner is allowed on his profile page he can see a display of his menu, his hours/location, where he can create tags, and a section where he can create a message with current events or info on the business.
+Once business owner is allowed on his profile page he can see a display of his menu, his hours/location,where he can create tags, and a section where he can create a message with current events or info on the business.
 The BO can see everything the customer can see if a person were to look at a business profile, without any of the access the BO has.
 This gives BO opportunity to tailor profile page to their business.

 POSSIBLE FEATURES:
 menu display with ability to edit